 “The push for profits won out.
 They chose to continue the launch and conceal the problems from regulators, even as they returned to the laboratory in search of a solution.”

 Why Don’t Pharmacies Fill Prescriptions with Authorized Generic Drugs?

 Once upon a time, independent pharmacists could decide which generic drugs they would stock.
 Some independent pharmacists still do that.
 But these days most chain pharmacies, big-box pharmacies, mail-order pharmacies and grocery pharmacies have central buying departments.

 Finding a list of authorized generic drugs can also be a challenge, and we don’t know of any list that is complete.
 However, you will find the best list we could assemble on our website at this link.
-You can also find it in our eGuide to Saving Money on Medicines.
+You can also find other ways to access affordable brand name drugs in our eGuide to Saving Money on Medicines.
 Look for it in the Health eGuides section of the website.